Visit here my extensive image Gallery!

 Over 28.000 plant images, with detailed information. *** search engine for country, plant species, etc***

 Welcome to my Website!

 My name is Harry Jans.
-I was born in 1957 and have been living in Loenen (altitude: 27m / 70ft. above sea level) near Apeldoorn in the Netherlands, since 1986.
+I was born in 1957 and living in Loenen (altitude: 27m / 70ft. above sea level) near Apeldoorn in the Netherlands, since 1986.

-I’m married to Hannie and have two children, Nathalie and Mischa.
-None of my family members are rock garden fans, but fortunately they all like hiking in the mountains as they do like plants in their natural environment.
-I studied Garden Design & Maintenance, but have been employed since 1982 by the Ministry of Transport, Public Works and Water Management as a District coordinator.
+I’m married to Hannie and we both like hiking in the mountains to see plants in their natural environment.
+I studied Garden Design & Maintenance, but have been employed since 1982 by the Dutch Ministry of Infrastructure and Environment.
+My current job is Specialist Wintermaintenance.

 Through the contacts with members of this society and other clubs, it became possible to exchange information and experiences.
 I have been learning a lot from various specialists in their particular fields of interest.
 This exchange is crucial if you are dedicated to your hobby.
 Not only is it fun, but it also becomes possible to trade rare plants and thus build a plant collection.